alemyaobed/billable-hours-invoicing/README.md

 ```

 ### 3. Setup Environment Variables
-Create a `.env` file and configure your database and secret keys.
+Create a `.env` file and configure your database, secret keys, celery broker url and your celery result backend.

 ### 4. Run the Application
 ```bash